-A preventive maintenance plan for machines ensures proactive action to ensure the longevity of your machines while reducing downtime.
+A preventive maintenance plan for machines uses proactive steps to ensure the longevity of your machines while reducing downtime.

-In any case, the best way to reduce equipment costs, repair costs, and maintenance costs are to develop a tailored preventive maintenance plan for machines.
+The best way to reduce equipment, repair, and maintenance costs is to develop a tailored preventive maintenance plan for machines.
 Most importantly, follow up with it using a complete preventive maintenance checklist.